Ready to learn how to play pickleball? You're not alone. it's the fastest growing sport in America, andnd it's tons of fun.

 We’ll also cover 2 more advanced faults later in our rules.

-Rule #4: You cannot volley while standing in the kitchen
+Rule #4: you can't volley in the kitchen

 The 7 ft zone on each side marks the “non-volley zone,” or kitchen.